ecodatascience/2024-01-17-tidycensus/README.md

 - Check your email for your key.

-### 3. Set Census API key in your local working environment
+### 3. Set the Census API key in your local working environment

 ```
 census_api_key("YOUR KEY GOES HERE", install = TRUE)